 If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Member Services (phone numbers are printed on the back cover of this booklet).
-You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights.
+You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, or directly with the Office for Civil Rights.
 Contact information is included in this Evidence of Coverage or with this mailing, or you may contact Member Services for additional information.